ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ￼   RateLimit headers enable sending *on the same connection* different limit values ￼   on each response, depending on the policy scope (eg. per-user, per-custom-key, ..)
 ￼
+13. Can intermediaries alter RateLimit fields?

+    Generally, they should not because it might result in unserviced requests.
+    There are reasonable use cases for intermediaries mangling RateLimit fields though, e.g. when they enforce stricter quota-policies,
+    or when they are an active component of the service.
+    In those case we will consider them as part of the originating infrastructure.